UmerCodez/DroidPad/README.md

 ---

+## Important Note for Bluetooth Low Energy
+A long Bluetooth device name can cause advertisement failure.
+To avoid this issue, use a shorter name.
+In your device's Bluetooth settings, change the Bluetooth device name to five or fewer characters, such as `dev`.

 ## Testing the connection
 You can test the connections with Websocket,TCP, UDP servers and BLE client provided in [https://github.com/umer0586/droidpad-python-examples](https://github.com/umer0586/droidpad-python-examples)